dontaskit28/jup-split-wise/README.md

 # Jup Split Wise

-A Flutter application for managing group expenses, splitting bills, and tracking payments among friends or groups, inspired by apps like Splitwise.
+A Flutter application for managing group expenses, splitting bills, and tracking payments among friends or groups — inspired by apps like Splitwise — but powered by Solana and Jupiter for seamless token-based settlements.

+---

+## 🧩 Problem Statement

+Traditional expense-splitting apps assume all users deal in the same currency or payment method.
+But in the crypto world, users often hold different tokens across different wallets.

+**Jup Split Wise solves this** by enabling:
+- Group members to **contribute using any Solana token** (e.g., BONK, JUP, SOL)
+- The system to **auto-swap contributions into a preferred token** (like USDC) using Jupiter Swap API
+- The bill creator to **receive full payment in their chosen token**, no matter what tokens friends contribute

+**Example:**
+> Rent bill = ₹15,000 (~180 USDC)
+> Friend A pays 500,000 BONK
+> Friend B pays 2 JUP
+> → All are auto-swapped and settled to 180 USDC into the bill owner's wallet.

+---

 ## Table of Contents